Feel free to share...

-EILER’s institutional goal is to be a key resource and advocacy center for a broad spectrum of independent workers’ organizations in the Philippines, and networked strongly with other pro-workers institutions and grassroots labor organizations in the Asia-Pacific and other regions around the globe.
+EILER’s institutional goal is to be a key resource and advocacy center for a broad spectrum of independent workers’ organizations in the Philippines, networked strongly with other pro-worker institutions and grassroots labor organizations in the Asia-Pacific and other regions around the globe.

 EILER engages in labor education, research, capacity-building, campaigning and advocacy work.
 It has published numerous multimedia materials and produced documentaries on the plight of the Filipino workers.
 EILER keeps a vast and unique collection of labor-related literature in its library, and is committed to making these resources available to the community.